mpv-player/mpv/DOCS/man/options.rst

       correctly.

-    - Some features dealing with playback of broken or hard to deal with files will be disabled (such as timestamp correction).
+    - Some features dealing with playback of broken or hard to deal with files will not work fully (such as timestamp correction).

     - If demuxer low level seeks (i.e. seeking the actual demuxer instead of just within the demuxer cache) are performed by backward playback, the